 – In particular: recognising redundancy, repetition and illogical speech patterns

 – You’ll have a firm understanding of what connected speech is and what the ‘schwa’ sound is

 – How to identify keywords and catch specific details

 – To identify words that lose a syllable in fluent speech & make your speech sound more fluent

 What is the activation project?

 You will complete two speaking tasks which will encourage you to focus on your pronunciation in a fluent and natural way.
 You’ll also listen to a story and reformulate it in your own words.
 Woopah!
 What a month!

 Would you like to be able to understand every word when you watch TV series or films in English?

 Are you an upper intermediate or advanced learner looking for an English course that is fun, flexible and stimulating, but not too time–consuming or expensive?

 Yes?
-You need to check out Proficiency Project, an alternative way to study English.
+You need to check out Road to English Proficiency, an alternative way to study English.
 Starting at €19.99 per month.